Revature-RPM/ng-ui/README.md

 ## Usage
 * We should include screenshots of our application at this point to illustrate use cases and functionality.

+## Testing
+We will need to describe how we tested the Angular application.

 ## Documentation

 Futher information concerning the details of our application, application workflow, and material design can be found in our [project wiki](../../wiki)